Evadeschipper/PrediChord/README.md

 * [Project status](#project-status)

 ## General info
-Motivation: To have automatically created chord sequences based on our listening preferences.
-To help with the process of creating new music.
-Have the chord sequences played back to me.
-Jam on the violin.
+Predichord was created to help with the process of creating new music.
+We hope that, by having the computer generate chord sequences based on your musical interests and by playing them back to you, your creativity will get sparked.

-Uses techniques from the fields of data retrieval and natural language processing, offers many music-related functionalities.

-To this end, we designed the following functionalities to work in the following specific order.
+The project uses techniques from the fields of data retrieval and natural language processing, and also offers many music-related functionalities.
+We designed the functionalities to work in the following specific order.
 However, most functionalities can be used standalone, if so desired.
 See (#features).

-- Uses your very Spotify streaming data of last 90 days (Ask spotify, link), or mine ([@Evadeschipper]), if you're just trying it out.
+1. Uses your very Spotify streaming data of last 90 days ([ask spotify for your data here](https://www.spotify.com/ca-en/account/privacy/)), or use mine ([Eva de Schipper](https://github.com/Evadeschipper)) if you're just trying it out.
-- Finds the chords for the songs you've listened to on ultimate-guitar.com.
+2. Finds the chords for the songs you've listened to on ultimate-guitar.com.
-- Trains an n-gram model based on the chord sequences in the songs from your data.
+3. Trains an n-gram model based on the chord sequences in the songs from your data.
+4. Generates sequences of chords in a stochastic way given a starting chord.

 ## Technologies